dipendra-mule/conducky/website/docs/user-guide/organizations.md

 ### Common Issues

 **Cannot create organization**
-- Only SuperAdmins can create organizations
+- Only System Admins can create organizations
 - Check your user role in **Profile** → **Settings**

 **Invite link not working**